-No. Circadium is a vocational college, licensed by the Pennsylvania Board of Education to grant a Diploma of Circus Arts.
+No, Circadium has chosen to be a vocational college, licensed by the Pennsylvania Board of Education to grant a Diploma of Circus Arts.
+This is not quite the same as being an accredited university.

-Without accreditation, students cannot transfer credits, nor can they receive federal student loans.
-However, vocational schools are carefully monitored by the Board of Education, and we function under strict rules of operational procedure and financial management set out for us by the Private Licensed Schools division.
+Vocational schools are carefully monitored by the Board of Education, and we function under strict rules of operational procedure and financial management set out by the Private Licensed Schools division.

 Yes – Circadium is able to offer some need-based scholarships, and we partner with a local credit union to offer loans.